 Full Moon Madness

 What's the deal with the moon?
 It's totally trending right now, even if you don't choose to participate in your friendly neighborhood moon circles (Just LA?).
-Personally, I can't deny that I've become more and more aware and sensitive to the ebbing and flowing moon energies over the past few years.
-Ever heard of someone being called a 'lunatic' or 'looney' back in the day?
+Personally, I've become more and more aware and sensitive to the ebbing and flowing moon energies over the past few years.
+The more I learn about the magic of the moon, the more it resonates.
+This magic is far from new, however… Did you ever hear of someone being called a 'lunatic' or 'looney' back in the day?
 Lunar = the moon!
 Count Dracula (or every other spooky tale that ever took place) coming out at the full moon...
 Is it all too woo-woo for you?
 Here is some food for thought about how the full moon has earned such a mystical moment:

 Since human bodies are made up of roughly 75% water, it could stand to reason that maybe we are affected by the moon's gravitational pull, as are the tides of the ocean, but many experts say this only applies to unconfined bodies of water.
 We're almost all dehydrated as is, so I could see it.
 For women especially, however, our hormones and menstrual cycles do in fact naturally mimic the cycle of the moon.
 It is common for women who aren't on hormonal birth control to either ovulate on the full moon and menstruate on the new moon, or vice versa.
 The same is true for many other members of the animal kingdom...
 Folklore? maybe, but people have been discussing for thousands of years what effects the moon has on fertility and, ahem, mating.
 If you do find yourself with your menstrual cycle syncing up with the moon cycle, it's a no-brainer that you'll feel shifts in energy and mood around this time as your body processes the chemical hormones involved.
 And guess who just had a half a bag of corn-and grain-free tortilla chips and a Honey Mama's Lavender Rose bar for dinner?
 This girl, who just synced her cycle with the Full Moon.